keyboard-dev/starter-template-v3/docs/quickstart.md

 * Access to Claude Desktop with an account that can add integrations and MCP servers

-* GitHub Personal Access Token scoped to use codespaces (instructionso n how to create it below)
+* GitHub Personal Access Token scoped to use codespaces (instructions on how to create it below)

 ### Fork the Codespace Repo